JFMnrke/Chronicle/PROJECT_CONTEXT.md

 They must never:

+- Decide where the user's attention should be directed.
 - Modify canonical documents without explicit user approval.
 - Treat exploratory discussions as confirmed decisions.
 - Create goals or priorities that have not been explicitly accepted by the user.